 Order: An egg cream ($2), of course!
 Made with U-Bet chocolate syrup and plopped down unceremoniously in front of you, it’s a quintessential specimen, with a lovely refreshing, sweet frothiness (incidentally, it is also often served in one of those classic plastic diner cups).
 Pair it with one of Eisenberg’s signature satisfying sandwiches, like the beloved tuna melt or a BLT.
 Reubens, egg salad, chopped liver—you get the picture.
 You can also try another NYC blast-from-the-past here: the malted milkshake.

 Alternatively: For a real-deal egg cream, your best bet is a humble diner, deli, or luncheonette in the city.
-Of the several good egg-cream options in the East Village, we particularly love the novelty of ordering one in a plastic cup at 24-hour newspaper-and-cigarette shop Gem Spa (212-995-1866; 131 Second Ave. at St. Marks Pl., map), where the egg cream is light, fizzy, and wears a perfect cap of froth.
+Since 24-hour newspaper-and-cigarette shop Gem Spa closed in the East Village during the coronavirus pandemic, we have yet to find our new favorite in the East Village (suggestions welcome!).
 In Prospect Heights, Brooklyn, we have a soft spot for family-owned, 75-year-old Tom’s Restaurant (718-636-9738; 782 Washington Ave., map), not only for its tasty egg cream—which, in a nontraditional but delicious twist, comes topped with whipped cream unless otherwise requested—but also for its legendarily cheerful customer service.
 (Likewise in the nontraditional-but-tasty corner: We have recently gotten wind of a slew of newfangled flavored egg creams (think mango, tamarind, strawberry) sold alongside the traditional ones at 24-hour Ray’s Candy Store (113 Ave.
 A nr.
 7th St., map), in the East Village.)
 In Carroll Gardens, Brooklyn, newer kids in town Brooklyn Farmacy & Soda Fountain (513 Henry St., map) have taken care to re-create a nostalgic ambience, down to the old-school egg creams.
 For a more complete list of recommendations, see this excellent guide to NYC egg creams.